What big races are on Oregon's May primary ballot?

 2nd Congressional District

-Oregon’s only Republican in Congress, Rep. Greg Walden, announced plans to retire last October.
+Oregon’s only Republican in Congress, Rep. Greg Walden, announced plans last October to retire.
 Seven Republicans and four Democrats are running to fill his seat in the 2nd Congressional District, which covers all of Eastern Oregon and the Medford area.

 RELATED: Republican Knute Buehler announces 2020 run for Congress